inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 B-MAC
 ~~~~~

-B-MAC (short for Berkeley MAC) is a widely used WSN MAC protocol; it is
+B-MAC (short for Berkeley MAC) is a widely used WSN MAC protocol; it
-part of TinyOS.
+is part of TinyOS.
 It employs low-power listening (LPL) to minimize power
 consumption due to idle listening.
 Nodes have a sleep period, after
 which they wake up and sense the medium for preambles (clear channel
 assessment - CCA.)
 If none is detected, the nodes go back to sleep.
 If
 there is a preamble, the nodes stay awake and receive the data packet
 after the preamble.
 If a node wants to send a message, it first sends a
-preamble for at least the sleep period in order for all nodes to detect
+preamble for at least the sleep period to allow all nodes to detect
 it.
 After the preamble, it sends the data packet.
 There are optional
 acknowledgments as well.
 After the data packet (or data packet + ACK)
 exchange, the nodes go back to sleep.
 Note that the preamble doesn't
 contain addressing information.
 Since the recipient's address is
 contained in the data packet, all nodes receive the preamble and the
-data packet in the sender's communication range (not just the intended
+data packet within the sender's communication range (not just the
-recipient of the data packet.)
+intended recipient of the data packet.)

 X-MAC
 ~~~~~

 X-MAC is a development on B-MAC and aims to improve on some of B-MAC's shortcomings.
-In B-MAC, the entire preamble is transmitted, regardless of whether the destination node awoke at the beginning of the preamble or the end.
+In B-MAC, the entire preamble is transmitted, regardless of whether the destination node woke up at the beginning of the preamble or the end.
 Furthermore, with B-MAC, all nodes receive both the preamble and the data packet.
-X-MAC employs a strobed preamble, i.e. sending the same length preamble as B-MAC, but as shorter bursts, with pauses in between.
+X-MAC employs a strobed preamble, i.e. sending the preamble in shorter bursts with pauses in between.
 The pauses are long enough that the destination node can send an acknowledgment if it is already awake.
 When the sender receives the acknowledgment, it stops sending preambles and sends the data packet.
-This mechanism can save time because potentially, the sender doesn't have to send the whole length preamble.
+This mechanism can save time because potentially, the sender doesn't have to send the whole length of the preamble.
 Also, the preamble contains the address of the destination node.
 Nodes can wake up, receive the preamble, and go back to sleep if the packet is not addressed to them.
-These features improve B-MAC's power efficiency by decreasing nodes' time spent in idle listening.
+These features improve B-MAC's power efficiency by reducing the nodes' time spent in idle listening.

 LMAC
 ~~~~

 LMAC (short for lightweight MAC) is a TDMA-based MAC protocol.
-There are
+It uses
-data transfer timeframes, which are divided into time slots.
+timeframes divided into time slots for data transmission.
 The number
 of time slots in a timeframe is configurable according to the number of
 nodes in the network.
 Each node has its own time slot, in which only
 that particular node can transmit.
 This feature saves power, as there are no